 The project will play an important role in the social and economic life of East Anglia in the years ahead.
 It is expected to create hundreds of new jobs during the construction and lifetime of the project.

 Aspects of the project include constructing the wind turbines and their foundations, building an offshore substation, installing power cables (both undersea and onshore), and connecting to the UK National Grid.
-Construction of the wind farm began in the third quarter of 2014 and is expected to take approximately 3 ½ years, becoming fully operational by the end of 2017.
+Construction of the wind farm began in the third quarter of 2014 and took 3 ½ years, becoming fully operational in November 2017.

-Upon completion, the Dudgeon Offshore Wind Farm will bring Masdar’s gross installed cumulative capacity in the UK renewable energy sector to more than 1,000 megawatts.
+Upon completion, the Dudgeon Offshore Wind Farm brought Masdar’s gross installed cumulative capacity in the UK renewable energy sector to more than 1,000 megawatts.

 The wind farm is one of several Masdar-funded international projects.